c4spar/cliffy-manual/command/error_handling.md

 Errors can be caught by simply wrapping the `.parse()` method into a try catch block.
 But you can also register an error handler with the `.error()` method.

-The first argument of the error handler is the error and the second argument the instance of the failed command.
-You can use this instance to print the help message of this command for validation errors.

 Child commands can override error handlers from parent commands.
 If the error handler doesn't throw or call `Deno.exit`, the default error handler is executed.

+The first argument of the error handler is the error and the second argument the instance of the failed command.
+You can use this instance to print the help text from this command.

 ```ts
 import {